MetaMask/metamask-docs/snaps/features/custom-evm-accounts/security.md

   }
   ```

-## Expose Keyring API methods using the onKeyringRequest entry point
+## Expose Account Management API methods using the onKeyringRequest entry point

 The [`onRpcRequest`](../../reference/entry-points.md#onrpcrequest) entry point is a general-purpose
 entry point and has no restrictions on the methods that can be called.
-Ensure that you only expose Keyring API methods using the `onKeyringRequest` entry point, which has
+Ensure that you only expose Account Management API methods using the `onKeyringRequest` entry point, which has
 extra security checks.

 For example: